top of page

 The inner parts of your personality are not inherently bad or dangerous.
 They hold difficult emotions for you so that you can function in daily life.
 The tricky thing is your sub-personalities often blend their extreme feelings and thoughts with your everyday mind.
 So, when you are tired or stressed, hurting parts can "take over" your psychology.

-Your job is to differentiate your authentic Self from your protective parts as well as from your "younger" exiled parts.
-Once the Authentic Self has separated out from the extreme emotions of your personality parts, the parts regain the trust of the leadership of the Authentic Self and inner harmony is then restored.
+Your job is to differentiate your authentic Self from your protective parts and from your "younger" exiled parts.
+Once the Authentic Self has separated from the extreme emotions of your personality parts, the parts regain the trust of the Authentic Self's leadership, and inner harmony is then restored.

 Self-Leadership

-You can think of your Authentic Self as a mediator that seeks to depolarize the conflicts of your inner parts and helps to sort out all of the varying emotional needs that you have inside.
+You can think of your Authentic Self as a mediator who seeks to depolarize the conflicts of your inner parts and helps to sort out all of the varying emotional needs that you have inside.
 Your parts of self do not disappear when your Authentic Self takes up leadership.
-They become less extreme.
-They reveal their unique gifts.
+They become less extreme and reveal their unique gifts.

-Sometimes particular parts of yourself can develop their gifts so profoundly, they can even step into the leadership at times when given permission from your Authentic Self.
+Sometimes, particular parts of yourself can develop their gifts so profoundly that they can even step into leadership when given permission from your Authentic Self.
 They will also withdraw from leadership when the Authentic Self requests it.

 Polarization